 Question No-13: Are you familiar with the accounting standards and how many accounting standards are there?

-Answer: Yes, I am familiar with the accounting standards.
+Answer: Yes, I am familiar with accounting standards.
 There are currently 41 accounting standards.
 Accounting Standards Board usually issues the accounting standard.

 Question No-14: Why do you think accounting standards are mandatory?